AmirahTech/Bank-Customer-Retention-Churn-Analysis/README.md

 **Geography + Age Group + Activity Status + Number of Products**

-A minimum segment size of **50 customers** was applied to avoid prioritising statistically fragile groups.
+A minimum segment size of **50 customers** was applied to reduce the influence of very small groups with extreme churn rates.

 The highest-risk meaningful segment was: